antonangelo/2019-06-11-las/index.md

 carpentry: "lc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
                       # Be sure to update the Carpentry type in _config.yml as well.
 venue: "Library Association of Singapore"        # brief name of host site without address (e.g., "Euphoric State University")
+address: "<a href='http://maps.ntu.edu.sg/maps#q:Tutorial%20Room%20+%2052%20-%20LHN'> Tutorial Room + 52 - LHN</a>
+The Arc - Learning Hub North (LHN)
+LHN-02-18 (click here for NTU campus map for this address) (next to Lee Wee Nam Library)
+Nanyang Technological University
+63 Nanyang Drive
+Singapore 636922
-address: "The Arc - Learning Hub North (LHN), Nanyang Technological University.
-63 Nanyang Drive, Singapore 639922"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "sg"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
 latlng: "1.344460,103.680779"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)